 Transparency of the Regulatory System

-Although many laws and regulations in the Kyrgyz Republic were developed with technical assistance from donors and are consonant with international best practices, the legal and regulatory system of the Kyrgyz Republic continues to develop slowly.
-The process of implementing regulations and court orders relating to commercial transactions remains inconsistent.
-Some court decisions, which appear to contradict established procedures, can be implemented expeditiously in certain cases and are subject to outside influence.
-The Kyrgyz system is still heavily bureaucratic and investors must overcome a great deal of red tape in order to conduct business.
+Despite receiving technical assistance from donors to develop law and regulations are consistent with international best practices, the legal and regulatory system of the Kyrgyz Republic remains underdeveloped.
+Implementation of regulations and court orders relating to commercial transactions remains inconsistent.
+In some case, court decisions, which appear to contradict established procedures, have been implemented expeditiously with outside influence.
+However, heavy bureaucracy, lack of accessibility among government officials responsible for investment promotion hinder the conduct of business.

 Accounting procedures tend to adhere to internationally recognized accounting rules, such as the International Financial Reporting Standards (IFRS), and audits are conducted regularly, often in compliance with agreements with international financial institutions (IFIs).
 Audit results of state organizations tend to be publicly available, unlike those of private organizations.
 Draft bills or regulations are posted on Parliament’s web site and are typically open to public comment for 30 days prior to consideration by Parliament and its committees.
 Parliament often holds public hearings on draft legislation, and is open to the participation of representatives of civil society organizations and the business community in relevant hearing.

-The IPPA, under the Prime Minister, assists investors with bureaucratic procedures.
-This agency also consolidates information about potential investment projects in the Kyrgyz Republic.
+The IPPA, under the Ministry of Economy, assists investors with regulatory compliance.
 However, the efficacy of this office in assisting firms with setting up shop is limited since official bureaucratic procedures comprise only some of the hurdles to opening a business.
-Investment councils, under the auspices of the Office of the President and Parliament respectively, exist to further regulatory improvements for the business climate.
+Investment councils, under the auspices of the Office of the President, Prime-Minister and Parliament respectively, exist to further regulatory improvements for the business climate.
 Contradictory government decrees often create bureaucratic paralysis or opportunities for bribe solicitation in order to complete normal bureaucratic functions.
-As often observed in the Kyrgyz Republic, the legal and regulatory framework is largely sound but implementation and enforcement are weak.
+As often in the Kyrgyz Republic, the legal and regulatory framework is largely sound but implementation and enforcement are weak.

 In July 2016, the Kyrgyz government issued a decree to restructure several state regulatory bodies.
-The decree abolished the State Agency for Geology and Resource Management, replacing it with the State Committee for Industry, Energy and Resource Management, and dissolved the State Agency for Communications and Centre for e-Governance, merging its functions into the State Committee of Informational Technology and Communications.
+The decree abolished the State Agency for Geology and Resource Management, replacing it with the State Committee for Industry, Energy and Subsoil Use, and dissolved the State Agency for Communications and Centre for e-Governance, merging its functions into the State Committee of Informational Technology and Communications.
 The decree also expanded the Ministry of Agriculture’s functions to include food industry development.
-It has assigned state oversight functions of multiple areas including the exploitation of mineral resources to the State Inspection for Environment and Technical Security.
-Also in July 2016, President Almazbek Atambaev approved several reforms aimed at streamlining law enforcement bodies.
-The reforms dissolved the State Drug Control Service and transferred it to fall within the Ministry of Interior.
-These reforms also transferred authority to investigate economic crimes from the State Committee on National Security to the State Service of Combating Economic Crimes (Financial Police).
+It has assigned state oversight functions of multiple areas including exploitation of mineral resources to the State Inspection for Environment and Technical Security.
+Also in July 2016, then-President Almazbek Atambaev approved several reforms aimed at streamlining law enforcement bodies.
+Among other things, the reforms dissolved the State Drug Control Service and transferred it into the structure of the Ministry of Interior, and transferred authority to investigate economic crimes from the State Committee on National Security to the State Service of Combating Economic Crimes (Financial Police).

 International Regulatory Considerations

 In August 2015, the Kyrgyz Republic acceded to the Eurasian Economic Union (EAEU), whose current members also include Russia, Kazakhstan, Armenia, and Belarus.
 The Kyrgyz Republic continues to harmonize its laws to comply with regulations set by the Eurasian Economic Commission, the executive body of the EAEU.
-However, transition-related issues continue to persist, and numerous Kyrgyz entrepreneurs have criticized non-tariff measures that emerged after the country’s accession to the Union, which act as barriers that prevent some local exporters from fully accessing the wider EAEU market.
+However, the Kyrgyz Republic has yet to secure the benefits of increased bilateral trade with EAEU member countries, citing unilaterally-imposed trade barriers restricting the flow of Kyrgyz exports.
+Numerous Kyrgyz entrepreneurs have criticized non-tariff measures that emerged after the country’s accession to the Union, preventing local exporters from fully accessing the wider EAEU market.